digitalhack/pcDuino3Nano-u-boot/README.md

 \# Update with you device
 card="/dev/sdb"

-\# To initialize sdcard or zero out old u-boot
+\# To initialize sdcard and zero out old u-boot

 sudo dd if=/dev/zero of=${card} bs=1M count=1